rikonaka/pistol-rs/README.md

 If you increase the `num_threads`, `retransmit_count` and `repeat_count` above, the speed of attacks traffic will increase (if possible, increase `retransmit_count` is more efficient than improving `repeat_count` because it does not require rebuilding the package).

+The `num_threads` parameter here is to control the total number of threads, and the value of `retransmit_count` should be much greater than the value of `repeat_count`.

-The relationship between the three variables in my local test environment
+The relationship between the three variables in my local test environment.

 | num_threads | retransmit_count | repeat_count | sending speed |
 | :---------- | :--------------- | :----------- | :------------ |